-Between the wooded hills of Transylvania and only 20 km east of Sighișoara, the village of Saschiz is best known for the imposing medieval church and its mighty defensive tower, while on the nearby hill, the ruins of an older rural fortress can still be seen.
-Once surrounded by defensive walls, the beautiful church of Saschiz was built at the end of 15th century, on the place of an older Romanic basilica.
-The Gothic structure is truly majestic, built of river stone and very large, it is surrounded by 22 counterforts.
-While being quite austere and lacking ornaments, travelers can still admire the interior altar and organ of the church, two extremely interesting features dating from the 18th century.
+We can find the fortified church of Saschiz in the village by the same name, surrounded by charming wooded hills just 20 km east of Sighișoara.
+Here, we have the chance to admire the imposing medieval church and its mighty defensive tower, while on the nearby hill, the ruins of an older rural fortress can still be found.
+Once surrounded by defensive walls, the beautiful church of Saschiz was built at the end of the 15th century, over an older Romanesque Basilica.
+The Gothic structure is truly majestic, built of river stone and surrounded by 22 counterforts.
+While being quite austere and lacking ornaments, we can still admire the interior altar and organ of the church, two extremely interesting features dating from the 18th century.
 The upper level of the church was fitted for defensive purposes with ramparts and firing windows.
-The nearby massive defensive tower was built in the same time and style with the one in Sighișoara, in 1677.
+The nearby massive defensive tower was built in the same time and style with the one of Sighișoara, back in 1677.
 Its current aspect is much more recent, having been damaged two times by fires.
-There is a clock mechanism at the upper level, with a figurine that the locals call Bogdan.
-The ruins of a rural fortress dating back to the 14th century.
-It once has strong walls, six bastions and 60 meters deep well that was supposed to lead to the center of the village through a tunnel.
+We can also admire the clock mechanism at the upper level, with a figurine that the locals call Bogdan.
+The ruins of a rural fortress dating back to the 14th century looms over the village and can be reached easily.
+It once had strong walls, six bastions and a 60 meters deep well that was supposed to lead to the center of the village through a tunnel.

 The Fortified Church of Valea Viilor

-One of the most beautiful and fascinating fortified churches of Transylvania can be found in the village of Valea Viilor, about 50 km north of Sibiu.
-The massive Gothic church was built in the 15th century, replacing an older church dating from the 14th century.
-The surrounding defensive walls and towers were added starting with 1500, including impressive defensive features to the church.
-The chorus was surrounded by a four-story high strong tower that included a parapet walk, while the belltower and all the entrances were fitted with defensive elements.
+Another beautiful and fascinating destination we can discover is the fortified church of Valea Viilor, located in the village by the same name, about 50 km north of Sibiu.
+The massive Gothic church was built in the 15th century, replacing an older one dating from the 14th century.
+The surrounding defensive walls and towers were built starting with 1500, including some impressive defensive features added to the church.
+The chorus was surrounded by a four story high strong tower that included a parapet walk, while the belltower and all the entrances were fitted with defensive elements.
 Inside the large church, some of the most interesting features include the old paintings dating from 1779 and a lectern from 1528.
-The surrounding fortification are 6-7 meters tall and very thick, including three bastions, ramparts and a covered parapet walk.
-There is also a small chapel near the main church, as well as a small museum at the entrance, housing interesting traditional Saxon exhibits.
+The surrounding fortifications are 6-7 meters tall and very thick, including three bastions, ramparts and a covered parapet walk.
+There is also a small chapel near the main church, as well as a small museum at the entrance, with traditional Saxon exhibits.

 Other Fortified Churches of Transylvania

-Hărman – An important fortified church of Transylvania, the one in Hărman Village has some unique and original features.
-The Romanesque basilica used to be defended by three defensive walls and a moat.
+The fortified church of Hărman is one of the most interesting and important we can find in Transylvania, with some unique and original features.
+The Romanesque Basilica used to be defended by three defensive walls and a moat.
 The interior wall was 12 meters tall and had 7 defensive towers and a zwinger.
 The exterior wall is no longer preserved, but it used to have storage spaces.
-The church was already defended by a wall in 1290, when it receives a bell tower.
-It was further modified during the 15th century in a Gothic style, while some living spaces and granaries were built on the southern side of the church.
+The church was already defended by a wall in 1290, when it received a bell tower.
+It was further modified during the 15th century in a Gothic style, when some living spaces and granaries were also built on the southern side of the church.

 Best Authentic Accommodation in Southern Transylvania